-6.30 The school adheres to the DfE filtering and monitoring standards.
-More details can be found in our policies on Online Safety and Mobile and Smart Technology which consider the 4Cs, content, contact, conduct and commerce and reflect the fact that many children have unlimited and unrestricted access to the internet via mobile phone networks (i.e. 3G, 4G and 5G).
+6.30 JC Comtech, our IT managers ensure appropriate filtering and monitoring on school devices and networks.
+The school adheres to the DfE filtering and monitoring standards.
+More details can be found in our policy on Online Safety which considers the 4Cs, content, contact, conduct and commerce and reflect the fact that many children have unlimited and unrestricted access to the internet via mobile phone networks (i.e. 3G, 4G and 5G).

-6.31 At Watton Westfield Infant and Nursery School we recognise that technology, and risks and harms related to the internet evolve and change rapidly.
+6.31 At Watton Junior School we recognise that technology, and risks and harms related to the internet evolve and change rapidly.
 Therefore, we carry out an annual review of our approach to online safety, supported by a risk assessment (on at least an annual basis) that considers and reflects the risks that children face in our setting.
-We also communication with parents and carers to reinforce the importance of children being safe online.
+We also communicate with parents and carers to reinforce the importance of children being safe online.